jamescherti/bash-stdops/README.md

 ### Script category: files, paths, and strings

-#### Script: walkdir
+#### Script: walk

-The `walkdir` bash script recursively search the specified directory and print the list of file or directory paths to standard output.
+The `walk` bash script recursively search the specified directory and print the list of file or directory paths to standard output.

-#### Script: walkdir-run
+#### Script: walk-run

 Recursively execute a command on all files listed by the `rg --files` command.
 For example, to recursively `cat` all text files in `/etc`, use the following command:
 ```
-walkdir-run /etc cat {}
+walk-run /etc cat {}
 ```

 (`{}` is replaced with the path to each file.)

-Here is an example of how you can combine `walkdir-run` and `sed` to replace "Text1" with "Text2" in a Git repository:
+Here is an example of how you can combine `walk-run` and `sed` to replace "Text1" with "Text2" in a Git repository:
 ```
-walkdir-run /path/to/git-repository/ sed -i -e "s/Text1/Text2/g" {}
+walk-run /path/to/git-repository/ sed -i -e "s/Text1/Text2/g" {}
 ```

 #### Script: sre